bitcointranscripts/bitcointranscripts/tabconf/2024/cluster-mempool-by-murch.md

 So we get a single chunk out of A and B, which has eight sats per vBbyte and a weight of two.
 We get C and E as a chunk, D as a separate chunk.
 We get F, J, G, H, I, and K.
-So now our, what is it, 15, no, sorry, 11 transactions become six chunks, right?
+So now our, what is it, fifteen, no, sorry, eleven transactions become six chunks, right?
 And now, if we were to build a block, does anyone have a good idea how we would go about that?
 Well, we have to, yeah, go ahead.

+Audience 2: 00:21:32

-[Audience 2]: *inaudible*
+*inaudible*

-[Mark Erhardt]:
+Mark Erhardt: 00:21:36

 Right.
 So we walk each cluster from the front, pick the highest fee rate chunk, and then just sort of remember which chunks we've picked.
 So our total order for those clusters would be the first chunk from the first cluster, the first chunk from the second cluster, or the first chunk from the third cluster.